 INVNT APAC Managing Director Laura Roberts shares her tips.

 Working with colleagues and clients in different time zones is the norm these days, but time, much like the weather, remains one of the things that we humans can’t physically manipulate.
-Waking up at 1 a.m. in Sydney for a 9 a.m. call to New York, for example, isn’t always going to be sustainable, but there are a number of tactics that can be employed to work across multiple time zones efficiently and effectively.
+Staying alert until 11 p.m. in Sydney for a 9 a.m. call to New York, for example, isn’t always going to be sustainable, but there are a number of tactics that can be employed to work across multiple time zones efficiently and effectively.
 With eight offices in five different countries, INVNT actually uses the different time zones we operate in to our advantage.
 Event professionals can achieve this by:

 Curating a Global Team